 More of these:

 C1.
-Giving equal importance to each other’s feelings, values, and beliefs
+Giving equal importance to each other’s feelings, values,

 C2.
 Seeking and accepting invitations for closer connection